Profession Practice Standards

 Canada

 The Criminal Records Review Act (the “CRRA”) imposes an obligation on the College to ensure that every registrant consents to a criminal record check in accordance with Part 4 of the CRRA.
 This also includes non-practising registrants.
-Section 15(1)(a) of the CRRA imposes a duty on he registrant to undergo a criminal record check at least once every five years.
+Section 15(1)(a) of the CRRA imposes a duty on the registrant to undergo a criminal record check at least once every five years.

 United States